aligheshlaghi97/asynchronous-python/index.md

 7.  * **Web Applications**
       - ASGI vs. WSGI: Understanding the differences and benefits
       - Building RESTful APIs with async Python: Introduction to Starlette microframework

-## How to Get Started:

-1. Explore the directories and examples in the repository to learn about different async Python concepts. <br />
-2. Read the documentation accompanying each example to understand the underlying principles and techniques. <br />
-3. Experiment with the code, modify it, and see how different changes affect the behavior of async programs. <br />
-4. Engage with the async Python community by sharing your insights, contributing new examples, or providing feedback on existing content. <br />

-## How to Contribute:

-1. Fork the repository and create a new branch for your contributions. <br />
-2. Add your code examples, tutorials, or documentation improvements. <br />
-3. Ensure your contributions adhere to the repository's coding standards and documentation format. <br />
-4. Submit a pull request detailing the changes you've made and explaining their purpose. <br />
-5. I will review your pull request, provide feedback if necessary, and merge it once approved. <br />